Breastfeeding ban confirmed for Wellington City Council pools

 Council turns parents room into massage room

-Correspondence released on the breastfeeding review also revealed a parents' room at council headquarters was turned into a message room.
+Correspondence released on the breastfeeding review also revealed a parents' room at council headquarters was turned into a massage room.

 "I'm just hoping we don't get into a situation where there is someone unwell in this room and then a mum needing to use it.
 Probably best for any mum to first check if the parents room is available, I can't remember exactly how many days a week it is out of action with the massages", Community Services manager Jenny Rains wrote in an email.